Welcome to Kelly's Corner!

-From 2003-2007 I attended the Art Institute of Portland and graduated with a degree in video game art and design.
-After graduation I worked in the industry for a couple years on major projects such as Fable 2, Fear 2, Silent Hill 5, and a few other smaller projects.
+From 2003 to 2007 I attended the Art Institute of Portland and graduated with a degree in video game art and design.
+After graduation, I worked in the industry for a couple of years on major projects such as Fable 2, Fear 2, Silent Hill 5, and a few other smaller projects.

 Since then I was part of the Starry Expanse team as a volunteer artist and team lead from 2013-2020.
-Starry Expanse is rebuilding Riven using the Unreal 4 engine.
+Starry Expanse was rebuilding Riven using the Unreal 4 engine.

 In 2005, I wanted to broaden my horizons a bit and expanded into graphic arts and design.
 In 2008 I launched RainDrop Design as a graphic design company.
-Most of my clients are small companies that are just getting off the ground and need help with a logo, business cards, or a flyer or two.
-Sometimes I have clients who need patent illustrations or help with doing some 3d modeling for conceptual designs of an invention.
+Most of my clients were small companies that are just getting off the ground and need help with a logo, business cards, or a flyer or two.
+Sometimes I had clients who need patent illustrations or help with doing some 3d modeling for conceptual designs of an invention.

 I've been drawing for years, but in 2014 I started participating in Inktober, a challenge to create an ink drawing every day during the month of October.
 In the same year, my mother in law and I launched Geek Girl Stuff.
 We make geeky jewelry, dragon eggs, etched glass, and prints and greeting cards of my sketches.

 Photo prints and greeting cards of the sketches are available for purchase on Geek Girl Stuff's shop.

 Sometime around 2007 I started dabbling with Photoshop and learning how to create digital art and paintings.
-Most of the work has been for fun, although I do have prints of some of my work available on the Geek Girl Stuff store.
+Most of the work has been for fun, although I have expanded quite a bit on that front and prints are available on the Geek Girl Stuff store.